 Dutch Game Garden consists of an assorted team of professionals from different fields.
-Our past staff members have carved their own path within the game industry and can be found everywhere.
+Our past staff members have carved their own path within the games industry and can be found everywhere.

 JP van Seventer